 In short, I (A) limit brassica family veggies with thyroid disease (and always cook them),(B) I don’t use nightshades at all (your dog is going to be JUST FINE without eggplant) and (C) I’m wary of oxalate content with all dogs, and use moderately (or avoid altogether with stone-formers).

 In terms of fruit, I’m not a huge fan.
 Many dogs don’t like fruit, and just like vegetables, fruits can be problematic, in terms of fiber, sugars, or oxalate content.
 Moderation is key; some dogs, for example, love bananas and a yogurt/banana smoothie (I freeze them in Kongs) once a week in the summer is just fine.
 Berries provide potent antioxidants and can be pulped up and added to the slurry, but again, many are high in oxalate.
-If you want to provide the cancer-fighting compounds of blueberries without the oxalate, you can consider one of the myriad supplements available now that offer the extracts without the issues.
+If you want to provide the cancer-fighting compounds ofsay, raspberries without the oxalate, you can consider one of the myriad supplements available now that offer the extracts without the issues.

 UPDATE: I do like grated organic apple and rosehip powder, in moderation, for anti inflammatory support as well as a lovely source of lycopene without using tomato paste.
 Bilberry is an important part of my senior dog’s vision support strategy too, as it is my own.
 And we all eat blueberries regularly!

 Beautiful bilberry, Vaccinium myrtillus